 NORMAN, Okla. -- The Sooners sure didn't sound like a defense that had just held one of the nation's top offenses under its average.

-A solid defensive performance helped Oklahoma defeat Baylor 42-34 at Oklahoma Memorial Stadium on Saturday night.
+A solid defensive performance helped Oklahoma defeat Baylor 42-34 at Oklahoma Memorial Stadium on Saturday.
 And yet the Sooners' words after the game were layered with disappointment instead of filled with accomplishment.

-Baylor entered the game as the nation's top ranked offense in total yards and passing yards, yet the Sooners held the Bears to 424 yards -- 157 yards less than their 581-yard average, including just 172 passing yards.
+Baylor entered the game as the nation's top-ranked offense in total yards and passing yards, yet the No. 12 Sooners held the Bears to 424 yards -- 157 yards less than their 581-yard average, including just 172 passing yards.